Fordalex/power-in-numbers/README.md

 1. Going to the heroku dashboard and creating a new app.
 2. Then the 'Deploy' section and down to 'deployment method' select github and link heroku to this repository.
-3. Still on the Deploy section, continuing down to 'manual deploy' and pressing 'deploy branch'
+3. Still on the Deploy section, continuing down to 'manual deploy' and pressing 'deploy branch'.

 ## Testing and bugs